miccu64/WorkifyApp/README.md

 For example:

 * `UserDeleted` published by Auth service
-* Subscribed by ExerciseStat and Wourkout services to clean up unnecessary user data
+* Subscribed by ExerciseStat and Workout services to clean up unnecessary user data

 ---